austin-j-taylor/sphero-android/README.md

 ## Description
 **sphero-android** is a program and library I am working on to control sphero devices from an Android phone.

 I started this project because I wanted to study Bluetooth LE communication and control the sphero toy without a custom interface.
 I also wanted to explore other ways of controlling sphero devices (such as using a video game controller).
+It has also been a method for me to learn Android development.

 Much of the Bluetooth communication protocol code is ported from this Python sphero library: https://github.com/MProx/Sphero_mini